Residual entropy from temperature incremental Monte Carlo method

-{\it Model and Methods}.--- Now we introduce the general formula of the TIMC method.
-The entropy $S$, internal energy $U$, free energy $F$ and partition function $Z$ at inverse temperature $\beta=\frac{1}{T}$ have relations $S[\beta]=\ln Z[\beta]+\beta U[\beta]$ and $F[\beta]=-\frac{1}{\beta}\ln Z[\beta]$.
-It is usually easy to evaluate internal energy $U[\beta]$, therefore, to get entropy $S[\beta]$, it is crucial to calculate the partition function $Z[\beta]$.
+{\it Model and Methods}.
+Now we introduce the general formula of the TIMC method.
+The entropy $S$, internal energy $U$, free energy $F$ and partition function $Z$ at inverse temperature $\beta=\frac{1}{T}$ are related by $S[\beta]=\ln Z[\beta]+\beta U[\beta]$ and $F[\beta]=-\frac{1}{\beta}\ln Z[\beta]$.
+It is usually easy to evaluate internal energy $U[\beta]$; therefore, to get entropy $S[\beta]$, it is crucial to calculate the partition function $Z[\beta]$.
 In the TIMC method, the partition function $Z[\beta]$ is calculated as a series product of the partition function ratio of neighboring temperatures

-where $M$ is the number of incremental steps, which is suggested to be set to be proportional to $\beta$ and system size to make sure each ratio is at $\mathcal{O}(1)$ when increasing $\beta$ and system size.
-It is worth noting that the small $M$ limit corresponds to the reweighting histogram method~\cite{Ferrenberg1989}, which extrapolates thermodynamic properties at neighboring parameters using configurations sampled at a single point, though this approach becomes ineffective for large systems due to exponentially decreasing overlap between energy distributions. $Z_k = Z\left[ \frac{k}{M}\beta \right]$ is the partition function at inverse temperature $\frac{k}{M}\beta$, which is the \textit{crucial difference} comparing to the previous incremental method~\cite{Emidio2020,demidio2022universal,ArXiv2023Liaoa,ArXiv2023Zhangd,zhou2024incremental} where the intermediate $Z_{k=1,\cdots,M-1}$ is not related to partition function of any real physical system.
-We note that $Z[0]=Z_{k=0}$ is the partition function at infinite high temperature, which equals the full degrees of freedom of the system.
+where $M$ is the number of incremental steps, which should be set proportional to $\beta$ and system size to make sure each ratio is at $\mathcal{O}(1)$ when increasing $\beta$ and system size.
+It is worth noting that the small $M$ limit corresponds to the histogram reweighting method~\cite{Ferrenberg1989}, which extrapolates thermodynamic properties at neighboring parameters using configurations sampled at a single point.
+However, this approach becomes ineffective for large systems owing to exponentially decreasing overlap between energy distributions. $Z_k = Z\left[ \frac{k}{M}\beta \right]$ is the partition function at inverse temperature $\frac{k}{M}\beta$, which is the \textit{crucial difference} comparing to the previous incremental method~\cite{Emidio2020,demidio2022universal,ArXiv2023Liaoa,ArXiv2023Zhangd,zhou2024incremental} where the intermediate $Z_{k=1,\cdots,M-1}$ is not related to partition function of any real physical system.
+We also note that $Z[0]=Z_{k=0}$ is the partition function at infinite high temperature, which equals the total number of degrees of freedom of the system.

 In the TIMC method, each incremental step involves computing a ratio of partition functions at successive inverse temperatures.
 Specifically, we calculate the ratio:

 Here, $O_{s,k}$ represents the ratio of Boltzmann weights for a given configuration $s$ between two successive steps: